THE ROAD SO FAR…

 That evening, I invited my friend for dinner.
 She got through the door and I was like, “OHMIGOD we need to talk about Swan Song!
 I can’t even!”
 At this point she reminded me of a little tidbit from our initial conversation that I had somehow forgotten.
 Looking at me like I was a crazy woman, she quietly said, “Um, remember?
 I’ve only seen maybe up to season 2.”

 To this day she claims that when she looked up at me she was genuinely afraid for her life.
-As a side note, when she had finally caught up to somewhere around the season 11 midpoint, I did receive an honest and heartfelt apology for what she had done.
+As a side note, when she had finally caught up to somewhere around the season 11 midpoint, I did receive an honest and heartfelt apology for what she had unknowingly done to my emotions.

 It was a few months after she began her own binge that she put forth the idea of attending a convention.
 We thought about it, but those voices won out.
-Plus, we shouldn’t be allowed to plan together as we are both horrific procrastinators and putting us together only makes it worse.
+Plus, we shouldn’t be allowed to plan together as we are both horrible procrastinators on our own and putting us together only makes it worse.

 A third friend, my kindred spirit in another city with whom I’ve been friends with for over a decade, was drawn into this madness by the summer time.
 What followed was 6 weeks of rabid, insane texting as she devoured the adventures of the Brothers Winchester.
 We laughed, we cried, we questioned our sanity.
-We scratched our heads over Destiel and Wincest.
-We became intrigued with the online fan communities, fan fiction, and the SPN family that seemed so nice and sweet and inclusive and fun…and, quite frankly, too good to be true.
+And through it all, we became more and more intrigued with the online fan communities, fan fiction, and the SPN family that seemed so nice and sweet and inclusive and fun…and, quite frankly, too good to be true.

 Let me just say that this is no mere themed evening.
 The weekend after the season 11 finale, we got together to watch (even though the wait nearly killed us).
 We spent hours making each other gift baskets of Supernatural themed crafts.
 We had bags of licorice (“classic movie food”).
 We had a chicken dinner (“shaped like chicken”).
 We took plaid shirt selfies.
 We used a metric ton of Kleenex.
 And after it was all said and done, we had hours of discussion about what they could possibly do next, and how inevitably crushed in spirit our beloved Dean Winchester was to become.